jttd3v/e-application/README.md

 Submitted data will be saved in the `submissions/` directory with a unique timestamped filename.
 In addition, a PDF copy of each submission is generated and emailed to the address defined in your environment variables using Nodemailer.

+Each submission is also written to the `future_db/` directory as an SQL file containing an `INSERT` statement.
+These files can be imported into a MySQL database later using `mysql` or any preferred tool.

 ### Email Configuration

 Set the following values in your `.env` file before starting the server: